Joan Lunden

-Joan Lunden (born Joan Elise Blunden, September 19, 1950) is an American journalist, an author, and a television host.
+Joan Lunden (born Joan Elise Blunden, September 19, 1950) is an American journalist, author, and television host.
 Lunden was the co-host of ABC's Good Morning America from 1980 to 1997, and has authored over ten books.
 She has appeared on the Biography program and Biography Channel.

 As of 2014, Lunden is a special correspondent for NBC's Today.
 In 2021, Lunden became host of the public television program Second Opinion.

-Early life
+Early life and education

-Lunden was born in Sacramento County, California, the daughter of Gladyce Lorraine (née Somervill) and Dr. Erle Murray Blunden, a physician.
+Joan Elise Blunden was born in Sacramento County, California, the daughter of Gladyce Lorraine (née Somervill) and Dr. Erle Murray Blunden.
+Her father was the chief of staff at American River Hospital and an amateur pilot with his own airport.
+She had a brother 8 months older than her named Jeff.

+In 1964, her father and Dr. Byron E. Hall, a San Francisco physician, died in a plane crash in Malibu Canyon, California.
+They were returning from an American Cancer Society state board of directors meeting in Los Angeles.

+Blunden graduated from Bella Vista High School in Fair Oaks, California at the age of 16 in 1967.
 She earned a Liberal Arts degree from California State University, Sacramento.
 Later she studied Spanish and anthropology at the former Mexico City campus of Universidad de Las Americas.
 She was a visiting instructor at Montclair State College in New Jersey, where she taught a course in broadcast journalism.

+Career

-Her first news anchor job was at KCRA-TV.
-She began her broadcasting career in Sacramento, California, where she worked for Channel 3 (KCRA) and radio as co-anchor of the daily noon television news program.
+In 1973, she began her broadcasting career working as a trainee at (Channel 3) KCRA-TV in Sacramento, California.
+Within two years she was the co-anchor of the daily noon television news program.
 She produced the noon news broadcast and hosted KCRA's television specials.

-Career